harshinsecurity/MantraMatch/README.md

 To add a new service to MantraMatch:

-1. Open the `config.yaml` file.
+1. Open the configuration file (default location: `~/.config/mantramatch/config.yaml`).
 2. Add a new service entry following the structure outlined in the [Configuration](#configuration) section.
 3. Ensure the regex pattern accurately matches the API key format for the service.
 4. Provide the correct verification URL and method.
 5. Specify the appropriate headers, if any.
 6. Define the validation criteria, including the success indicator type.
 7. Add a note if there's any additional information users should know about the service or API key.
-8. Test the new service configuration thoroughly.

 ## Contributing